 For Part II, click here.

-This content is taken and summarised from Fallout Shelter: Designing for Civil Defense in the Cold War by architectural historian David Monteyne.
+This content is summarised from Fallout Shelter: Designing for Civil Defense in the Cold War by architectural historian David Monteyne.
 First published in 2011, the book is over 340 pages long.

 Era of kilotonnage:

 In 1943, after the USSR learned of the Manhattan Project, the country initiated its own atomic bomb program.

 From 1945 to 1947, the USSR reverse engineered the Boeing B-29 Superfortress, three of which had made emergency landings in the USSR during the US’ war with Japan.

 Subsequently, the aircraft entered service as the “Tupolev Tu-4” – the USSR’s first nuclear delivery vehicle.

 In 1949, the USSR tested its first atomic bomb.
 As such, if nuclear war were to break out in the early 1950s, US citizens had the luxury of several hours forewarning before the arrival of lumbering Soviet bombers like the Tu-4.

 After the USSR became an atomic power, the United States responded by constructing “continuity-of-government” bunkers from 1950-onwards.

 These top-secret installations were designed to protect members of the government and military, as well as important documents and communication systems, so that the United States would continue to exist as a viable political entity following a nuclear exchange.